-Sometimes it seems that nothing is more confusing to a new gun owner, and even some old hats, as installing a scope on a firearm.
-The sheer number of choices and options in optics alone are enough to write books about, and the ways to actually put the scope on the gun are even more complicated.
+Sometimes it seems there is nothing more confusing to a new gun owner, and even some old hats, as installing a riflescope on a firearm.
+The sheer number of choices and options in optics alone are enough to write books about, and the ways to put the scope on the gun are even more complicated.

 This article will attempt to clarify choices and make the novice gun owner’s job in choosing a way to mount a scope easier, while at the same time illuminate the myriad of options for any gun owner.

 What You Need to Know (or Find Out)

 When you start looking to mount a particular scope on your firearm, you need to know certain things before you start shopping for mounting options.
 To begin with, you will need to know your scope’s objective diameter, usually the last and largest number in the scope’s specifications.
 The objective diameter’s size determines the clearance needed for your scope.
 The next important measurement you need is the scope tube, determining what ring diameter fits your scope, usually 1-inch or 30mm.